ARPA-SIMC/arkimet/doc/ds-simple.md

 ### During fix

-- [new] segments are imported in-place
+- [unaligned] segments are imported in-place
 - [dirty] segments are not touched
 - [deleted] segments are removed from the index
 - [archive age] segments are not touched
 - [delete age] segments are not touched
-- [unaligned] segments are reimported in-place

 ### During repack

-- [new] segments are deleted
 - [dirty] segments are rewritten to be without holes and have data in the right order.
   In concat segments, this is done to guarantee linear disk access when data are queried in the default sorting order.
 In dir segments, this